NIEM/NIEM.github.io/reference/iepd/lifecycle/assemble-and-document/index.md

 - Coordinate with IEPD developer(s) during the review process to incorporate all feedback into the document as necessary
 - Coordinate status updates to the IEPD developer and best practice briefings for the NIEM community of interest
 - Submit the finalized IEPD to exchange stakeholders

+## Output

+By the end of this stage, the IEPD should be complete.
+The package should contain all required artifacts, including extension and NIEM subset schemas, an IEPD catalog, a readme, a change log, and a conformance assertion.
+Many other kinds of documentation and artifacts can be included as well.
+The final package should be zipped and ready for distribution and implementation.